The eikonal spin-dependent Odderon and gluon Sivers function of a proton, and its small-$x$ evolution: The spin dependent Odderon(s)

 Equation (\ref{BFKL_imindep}) can be simplified using translational and rotational invariance: we fix $\rp = (r_\perp \cos\phi_r,r_\perp\sin\phi_r) = (r_\perp,0)$ in the polar coordinates.
 The angular dependence of ${\calO}_{\Lambda'\Lambda}(\rp)$ is given by \eqref{eq:Odecompose} \footnote{Similar formulas hold for $\mathcal{O}_{\Lambda'\Lambda}(\kp)$.}:

 where the radial part $\calO_S(r_\perp)$ is real and satisfies the equation:

 Here we explicitly indicate that $\calO_S$ depends on the rapidity $Y$; the initial condition at $Y=0$ is given by the perturbative three gluon exchange of eq.~(\ref{eq:oddmixed}) with $\Lambda' = - \Lambda$ and $\Delta_\perp=0$, using the three gluon to proton coupling $G_{3\Lambda'\Lambda}$ obtained via eq.~(\ref{eq:g3}) from the non-perturbative model LCwf.
 In the numerical implementation, we shall use $\alpha_s=0.25$.
+At the current order the coupling enters the Sivers function only as an overall factor, $x f_{1T}^\perp (x,k_\perp) \sim \alpha_s^2$, and as a scale factor in the evolution ``time" $t\sim \alpha_s Y$.